oracle/truffleruby/doc/contributor/workflow.md

 ## Running with Graal

 To run with a GraalVM binary tarball, set the `GRAALVM_BIN` environment variable and run with the `--graal` option.
+Note that if you're running a native TruffleRuby binary, Graal is always built into the binary and enabled; you can safely ignore the rest of this section.

 ```bash
 $ export GRAALVM_BIN=.../graalvm-0.nn/bin/java